SaluRamos/SubnauticaGBufferExtractorMod/README.md

 Then, press F10 to toggle recording.
 The captures are taken every one second by default.
 The captures will be at "PathToSubnauticaFolder/BepInEx/plugins/GBufferCapture/captures".

-OBSERVATIONS:
-- Scuba mask can be disabled in configuration
-- Water breath can be disabled in configuration
-- Water particles can be disabled in configuration

 RECOMMENDATIONS:
 - use dev commands such as "daynightspeed 100" to increase light diversity in you dataset.
 (SHIFT + ENTER opens command entry)